Chart Color Schemes

 Population growth drivers in Wodonga are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Wodonga statistical area (Lv2) is estimated to be around 20,497 as of November 2025.
-This figure reflects an increase of 238 people since the 2021 Census, which reported a population of 20,259.
-The change is inferred from AreaSearch's estimate of the resident population at 20,080 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 163 validated new addresses since the Census date.
-This results in a density ratio of 547 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates for the broader area, as of February 2026, the estimated population of Wodonga is around 20,839.
+This reflects an increase of 580 people since the 2021 Census, which reported a population of 20,259.
+The change is inferred from AreaSearch's resident population estimate of 20,315 following examination of the latest ERP data release by the ABS in June 2024 and an additional 175 validated new addresses since the Census date.
+This level of population equates to a density ratio of 556 persons per square kilometer.
+The suburb's 2.9% growth since census positions it within 2.0 percentage points of the SA3 area (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population growth is forecasted for the top quartile of Australia's non-metropolitan areas, with the Wodonga (SA2) expected to increase by 7,571 persons to 2041, reflecting a gain of 37.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast.
+The suburb is expected to grow by 7,337 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.7% in total over the 17 years.

 Frequently Asked Questions - Population